Transportation has evolved over the years in a variety of ways. But one key factor hasn’t changed — the need for safety.

 Not only is shared mobility providing millions of people with the transportation they need in a safe way, but it also allows them the convenience, flexibility and affordability they are looking for all due to automated identity verification.

 Before automated ID verification became prominent, people had to physically go to a car rental facility and confirm their identity and driver’s license by filling out forms and presenting their physical driver’s license all before even getting into a vehicle.
 Being a major hassle, this took time away from getting on the road.
-Now, thanks to automated driver license verification, there’s no need to waste precious time before traveling.
+Now, thanks to automated driver license verification, there’s no need to waste precious time when renting a vehicle.
 Drivers need only to install the car sharing app and verify their driver’s license and/or identity by taking a quick photo of themselves and their ID document.
-Customers are on the road in minutes while mobility operators steer clear of any potential fraud.
+Customers are on the road in minutes traveling to their destinations while mobility operators steer clear of any potential fraud.

 Thus, it comes as no surprise that convenience is the number one reason people are using shared mobility services according to McKinsey.
 This includes the smooth and quick onboarding when verifying their identities, along with the availability of services and the flexible travel that personal vehicles do not offer.
 Operators can therefore expect high conversion rates when such characteristics are met and provided to users.